 • Feeling tired or dizzy.

-• Angina symptoms, such as chest pain or pressure, which may be worse when you're active.
+• Chest pain, which may be worse when you're active.

 • Feeling like your heart is fluttering, racing, or pounding (palpitations).